vaioic/QuPath_Workshop2025/Tutorials/Measurments.md

 *Note: the settings for ROIs can be ignored, this only applies to specific ROIs in use which are outside the scope of this tutorial/workshop.*

-Select Cells in the prompt window the pops up after clicking Run.
+Select Cells in the popup window after clicking Run.

 ## Exporting measurements